denten-books/plain-text/main.md

 ### 5.2 Human Revealment (Heidegger)

-It is tempting to think that alientation come from phase one.
+It is tempting to think that alienation come from phase one.
 Human displacement from the hand.
 Some notion of analog as natural and digital as artificial